-If you’re a media representative, you can visit any Arlington polling place on Election Day as long as:
+If you’re a media representative, you can visit any Arlington polling place during Early Voting or on Election Day as long as:

 - Your presence doesn’t disrupt the election operation

 - Voters and election workers don’t feel uncomfortable with your presence or feel that you’ve violated their privacy

 Covering Polling Place Activity

 Follow these guidelines to comply with the appropriate procedures and laws on Election Day: